-235. To measure the implementation of this right, the CEVI generated recommendations that will make it possible to gage progress toward fulfillment of the duty to carry out due diligence.
-To that end, it requested information that would allow States to measure i) the appropriate means, services, or institutions for satisfying the whole set of duties established in Article 7 of the Belém do Pará Convention; and ii) refrain from (negative obligation) "engaging in any act or practice of violence against women and to ensure that their authorities, offi-
+236 To measure the implementation of this right, the CEVI generated recommendations that will make it possible to gage progress toward fulfillment of the duty to perform due diligence.
+To that end, it requested information that would allow States to measure i) the appropriate means, services, or institutions for satisfying the whole set of duties established in Article 7 of the Convention of Belém do Pará; and ii) refrain from (negative obligation) "engaging in any act or practice of violence against women and to ensure that their authorities, officials, personnel, agents, and institutions act in conformity with this obligation" (Article 7.a).
+196